 Accordance with this regime, the clients will no longer need to pay the taxes and fees imposed by customs upon importation, however it will be an obligation of the mail-order companies to bill clients for VAT if the mail-order annual turnover from small consignments is at least CHF 100,000.

+As per the guiding council TP17 ought to be organized in a balanced way, considering these goals.
 The key recommendations of the steering committee for TP17 are the following:

-- Introduced a special tax relief measures of 70% at cantonal level;
+- Introduced a special tax relief measures of 70% at cantonal level.

 - Increase of the cantons’ share of direct federal tax from 17% to 21.2% according to finance cantonal rate reductions and other corporate tax reform at cantonal level.